Muhammad4hmed/Solution-for-Machine-Learning-Competition-on-HackerEarth/README.md

-This is my solution for machine learning competition on HackerEarth, which placed me on first position on leaderboard.
+This is my solution for machine learning competition on HackerEarth, which placed me on first position on leaderboard out of 5100+ competitors.
 Achieving position was not the motive but learning new things was.

 Leaderboard pic: